 Look for the Mission Blue Butterfly next time you hike Twin Peaks.
 This is the only place the endangered butterfly species lives in San Francisco and its vibrant, glittering wings reflect perfectly in your camera’s lens.

 👉 Pro Tip: Park off Portola Drive to access the park by vehicle.
 The gate off Burnett Avenue is temporarily closed.

 Redwood Creek Trail

-Experience Redwood National Forest from a coastal trail through the wooded giants
+Experience Muir Woods National Monument from a coastal trail through the wooded giants.

 The Redwood Creek Trail is right off the Pacific Coast Highway, which is arguably one of the most scenic highways in the United States.
 Weave your way through giant redwood trees while following the coastline and the serene sound of crashing waves on this unforgettable trail.

-This trail is a top hike in Redwood National Park, one of the coolest national parks in California.
+This trail is a top hike in Muir Woods.
 The babbling creek follows the beaten path and you are sure to only encounter a few other hikers on this trail, allowing for a peaceful nature outing.

 👉 My Favorite Gear: The Therm-a-Rest NeoAir XLite sleeping pad keeps me comfortable all night.
 The blow-up pad keeps your back separated from cold rocky terrain and guarantees that you will wake up in better shape than the previous night.

 Check out the cultural museum at this tall mountain summit in the heart of the big city.